masslbs/contracts/README.md

 To create and delopy the contract to a local testnet first

-- start anvil run `anvil`
+- start anvil and deploy the contract locally run `run-and-deploy`
-- in a seprate terminal run `deploy-market` which will delopy the contrat to the local testnet
+- to redeploy the contract run `deploy-market`

 ## Generating ABI.ts